+The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

+The Resource Request Buffer Threshold Exponent is used to calculate the buffer threshold between two different resource requests, as defined in 27.5.2.7.3.1.
+The Resource request buffer threshold value is equal to 2(Ressource Request Buffer Threshold Exponent) octets.

-TGax editor: Add the following to subclause 25.5.2.7 NDP feedback report procedure)
+TGax editor: Add the following to subclause 27.5.2.7 NDP feedback report procedure)

-25.5.2.7 NDP feedback report procedure
+27.5.2.7 NDP feedback report procedure (#8304, #7386)

 An HE AP sends an NDP Feedback Report Poll variant Trigger frame to solicit NDP feedback report response from many STAs that are identified by a range of scheduled AIDs in the Trigger frame.
-The NDP feedback report response fom an HE non-AP STA is an HE trigger-based PPDU without data payloads.
+The NDP feedback report response from an HE non-AP STA is an HE trigger-based PPDU without data payloads.
 An HE non-AP STA uses the information carried in the NDP Feedback Report Poll variant trigger frame to know if it is scheduled, and in this case, to derive the parameters for the transmission of the response.

 In this subclause, the NDP feedback report procedure is described.